 Area-Wide Plan Protects Teshekpuk Lake Special Area

 For years Audubon has been a conservation leader working to protect Teshekpuk Lake.
-In February 2013 we had great news: the Bureau of Land Management announced that the first-ever comprehensive plan to manage the National Petroleum Reserve–Alaska would close 11 million acres to oil and gas development, including 3.1 million acres surrounding Teshekpuk Lake; this includes the globally-significant Teshekpuk Lake Important Bird Area (IBA).The plan also substantially expands the Teshekpuk Lake Special Area.
+In February 2013 we had great news: the Bureau of Land Management announced that the first-ever comprehensive plan to manage the National Petroleum Reserve–Alaska would close 11 million acres to oil and gas development, including 3.1 million acres surrounding Teshekpuk Lake; this includes the globally-significant Teshekpuk Lake Important Bird Area (IBA).The plan also substantially expands the Teshekpuk Lake Special Area to 3.65 million acres.
 This plan protects roughly 96 percent of the places Audubon recommended for conservation.

 Take a video tour of Teshekpuk Lake and see why it’s incredibly important for migratory birds.

 A core area of wetlands surrounding Teshekpuk Lake―including critically important habitat for waterfowl, shorebirds, caribou, and polar bear―is protected under this plan, prohibiting any new leasing, drilling or industry infrastructure such as pipelines and roads.
 Overall, the plan provides a responsible balance that would protect about half of the nearly 23-million acre Reserve while still allowing for the vast majority of the area’s oil to be accessed and developed.